Chapel of the Holy Shroud: 1997 fire

 The Chapel was closed to the public on May 4, 1990, when a fragment of marble from an internal cornice collapsed to the floor.
 The fall was caused by an infiltration of water.
 Three years later the restoration work began.
 With the conservative restoration site almost completed, a short circuit in the night between 11 and 12 April 1997 caused a fire that heavily damaged the building.
 The flames caused subsidence and collapse, and the marbles were also heavily damaged, also due to the thermal shock caused by the icy water from the extinguishing jets.
 The Shroud itself risked being destroyed but was saved from the flames by the firefighters, who broke through the glass case containing the wooden and silver box that kept the cloth.
 To avoid the collapse of the entire structure, hoops with metal chains were placed around it.

 Restoration and recent history

-The debris was immediately and the damage ascertained, from which it emerged that 80% of the stone surfaces needed to be restored.
+The debris was immediately removed and the damage ascertained, from which it emerged that 80% of the stone surfaces needed to be restored.
 At the beginning of the 2000s the architectural restoration began, carried out in a conservative and most faithful way possible.
 The necessary marble was found in 2007 from the original quarries used in the 17th century in Frabosa Soprana, but once that source was exhausted it was also extracted from other locations in the Orobic and Apuan Alps.
 The elements that could not be recovered were made from scratch with the help of 3D modeling.
 The dome was disassembled and reassembled entirely and suspended on temporary scaffolding to remove damaged material.
 The roofs and lead coverings, the metal hoops, the windows, the Grande Chilassone, and the sunburst with the Holy Spirit in the dome were completely redone.
 Cortella's cupola paintings were renovated.